How to Ship Hazardous Materials

 Some hazardous materials present more than one hazard.
 When shipping these materials, the subsidiary hazard label must be displayed within 6 inches of the primary hazard label on your packaging.

 Exceptions to labeling:

-- Packages shipped under a DOT special permit may also be exempt from labeling requirements.
+- Packages shipped under a U.S. Department of Transportation (DOT) special permit may also be exempt from labeling requirements

 - Fiberboard non-specification packaging and outer packaging must meet the following requirements: